AnnaTas77/nc-news-frontend-project/README.md

 4. **Explore Topics:** The app allows you to explore different topics by clicking on the "Topics" link in the navigation bar.
 This will display a list of available topics, and you can click on any topic to see only the articles related to that topic.

-## Back End Project
+## NC News Backend Project

+> You can find the hosted version of the NC News API Backend Project [here](https://news-backend-project.onrender.com/api).

 > You can find the backend repository for the NC News API [here](https://github.com/AnnaTas77/nc-news-backend-project).

-> You can find the hosted version of the NC News API Backend Project [here](https://news-backend-project.onrender.com/api).

 ## Running the Project Locally